apoorva1995reddy/Building-my-own-Optimised-Index-Portfolio-from-NASDAQ100/README.md

-# Building-my-own-Optimised-Index-Portfolio-from-NASDAQ100
+# Building my own index fund that outperforms NASDAQ 100 returns

-# Objective: Integer Programming - Optimisation problem
+Objective: Integer Programming - Optimisation problem

 Constructing an index fund that tracks a specific broad market index could be done simply purchasing all the stocks in the index, with the same weights as in the index.
 However, this approach is impractical (many